Taganga

 Taganga is a traditional fishing village and corregimiento of Santa Marta, located on the Caribbean coast of Colombia at about 10 minutes or 3 km north of Santa Marta.
 Both Santa Marta and Taganga were founded by Rodrigo de Bastidas on July 29, 1525, making them two of the oldest remaining colonial settlements in present-day Colombia.

 The touristic town and backpacker hub is famous for its sunsets, diving and access to the Tayrona National Natural Park.
 Bohemian and richly decorated Taganga is full of hostels and forms part of the South American Gringo Trail.
-In the months of July and August the village is visited by many Israelis who finished their military draft period.

 Etymology

 The source of the name Taganga is uncertain; it is either derived from the Taganga people inhabiting the area before the Spanish conquest, from the words ta and gunmy; "Snake mountain range" or from the Tairona words ta and ganga; "Entrance of the sea".

 Geography and geology

 Taganga is located on the northern coast of Colombia, at the northwestern flank of the Sierra Nevada de Santa Marta, the triangular mountain range in northern Colombia hosting the double peak Pico Cristóbal Colón and Pico Simón Bolívar, the highest mountain(s) (5700 m) closest to the sea (42 km) in the world.

 The village of approximately 1 km2 is situated south of the Tayrona National Park.
 It is home to the Tairona people and to a rich biodiversity.
 The mountain range is thought to have formed from to the easternward movement of the Caribbean Plate, along the Oca Fault, which forms the boundary with the South American Plate.

 The area around Tanganga geologically forms part of the Santa Marta Supergroup with main rock types metamorphic rocks as phyllites and amphibolites.
 The phyllites are overlain by the Ciénaga Marble.
 The greenish phyllites are rich in phyllosilicates, amphiboles and large crystals of pyrite, while the amphibolites contain quartzite veins showing stockwork patterns surrounded by muscovite.
 The contact of the two metamorphic facies is located within Taganga.

 The urban center of Taganga is situated on alluvial fan deposits fed by the hinterland of the foothills of the Sierra Nevada de Santa Marta.

 Analysis of actinolite minerals in the phyllites of Taganga produced Lower and Mid-Cretaceous ages, which is much older than the Rodadero Formation outcropping south of Santa Marta.
-The metamorphic rocks were formed under pressures of 3-9.5 kbar and temperatures between 300 C and 650 C.
+The metamorphic rocks were formed under pressures of 3–9.5 kbar and temperatures between 300 C and 650 C.